moshix/mvs/README.md

 16. LOGREC cleaning JCL

-18. Creating users on TSO (Patata approach, which works very nicely)
+18. Creating users on TSO HOWTO

 19. Sort jobs example with IBM Sort (Iceman)

 21. My .X3270pro file (UPDATE: NOW WITH TURBOPASCAL theme)

-22. My RSCS config file for HNET

-23. ISPF Panel Rexx examples
+22. ISPF Panel Rexx examples

-24. JSON code for interaction between Golang and DB2
+23. JSON code for interaction between Golang and DB2

-25. My c3270pro file with keybindings for z/VM, VM/370, MVS and z/OS

-26. A z/VM machine load information utility
+24. A z/VM machine load information utility

-27. A working copy of the original CHRIMAS EXEC (OR CHRISTMA EXEC) worm from 1988
+25. A working copy of the original CHRIMAS EXEC (OR CHRISTMA EXEC) worm from 1988

-28. A payroll report source code in MVT Cobol with test data and the JES2 output listing
+26. A payroll report source code in MVT Cobol with test data and the JES2 output listing

-29. VM/370 extensions
+27. VM/370 editor

-30. The TELPAR operating system for EDA (Electronic Design Automation) and ATG (Automatic Test Generation) of Stanford University
+28. The TELPAR operating system for EDA (Electronic Design Automation) and ATG (Automatic Test Generation) of Stanford University

-31. A disassembler
+29. A disassembler

-32. Sample parameterhandling jobs,
+30. Sample parameterhandling jobs,

-33.  submit bash script for z/OS or MVS workflow in vim
+31.  submit bash script for z/OS or MVS workflow in vim

-35. 3270 extended attribute codes
+32. 3270 extended attribute codes

-36.  a link to an archive with a fully installed MVS 3.8 TK4- Update 8 with ISPF, BREXX, NJE38 compiler bug fixes etc.
+33. A treatise on the handling of virtual storage in SVS, MFT, MVT and MVS

-37.  some very cool VM/370 add-ons.
+34.  some very cool VM/370 add-ons.

-38.  a tape with VM/370 games.
+35.  a tape with VM/370 games.

-39. Matlab for VM/CMS
+36. Matlab for VM/CMS

-40. A JCL and PLI aware small editor
+37. A JCL and PLI aware small editor

-41. A generalized IP address parser for all your NICS (important when you do IPv4 stuff with Hercules)
+38. A generalized IP address parser for all your NICS (important when you do IPv4 stuff with Hercules)

-42. An HP41 calculator in Fortran and REXX
+39. An HP41 calculator in Fortran and REXX

-43.  and more...much, much more
+40.  and more...much, much more

 Useful Links and Invocations
 ============================